 Excluding those massive deals, $7.65 billion flowed into this sector in 2017.
 A sure sign of exciting things to come on the real estate and technology scene.

-An overview real estate tech
+An overview of real estate tech

 Software companies in this sector cover a wide series of categories.
 From new listing and search platforms, to marketplaces (residential and commercial), through to marketing, property and leasing management, DIY solutions for home sellers, financing and brokerage platforms, and numerous other solutions.